oconnor663/blake3_aead/readme.md

 ### Misuse resistance

-It could've been nice to incorporate the MAC of the plaintext into the key stream, to provide some resistance against nonce reuse.
+It could've been nice to incorporate the MAC of the plaintext into the keystream, to provide some resistance against nonce reuse.
 But that has performance downsides: Encryption would require two passes over the input, and the recipient would have to do all the work of decryption before rejecting a bad packet.